 You don’t want people who don’t understand how it works chipping in from the sidelines.
 That’s unhelpful and gets in the way.
 It causes stress and impacts the team’s performance.
 You need supportive people who understand you’re creating new capabilities and a different e-Commerce culture.
 Keep the unaccountable ones as far from D2C as you can.

 Track progress against your long-term milestones

 You set KPIs in your pre-launch plan and track them in your dashboard.
 But what do you do if you miss them by 1%?
 10% 50%?

 That’s up to the accountable and empowered store leader to fix.
 But you need to give them enough time and the right resources.
 Enough media budget to help pull customers in, for example.
 Access to the right expertise to fix customer experience issues.

-The store leader needs to define and show progress against long-term milestones.
+The store leader has to define and show progress against long-term milestones.
 You need at least a year and likely more to know if you’re going to succeed.
 A few months isn’t enough.

 These milestones signal if you’re on track.
 And if you’re off track, they signal what you need to fix.
-You need to work out how far off track you’re prepared to let your online store go.
-Worst case, is you can’t fix it and you need to set up an exit plan.
-But most sales and forecast related e-Commerce issues you can normally fix in a relatively short time.
+You have to work out how far off track you’re prepared to let your online store go.
+Worst case, you can’t fix it and you set up an exit plan.
+But you can normally find ways to fix most sales and forecast-related e-Commerce issues.

 Task prioritisation - you don't know where to focus

-Next on the list of e-Commerce issues you face post-launch is how you manage and keep track of tasks.
+Next on the list of post launch e-Commerce issues is how you manage and keep track of tasks.

-You can be flexible in how and when you do them, because the store isn’t open yet.
+You can be flexible in how and when you do them as the store isn’t open yet.
 No customers to deal with.
 No competitors to respond to.